 Treatment and Prognosis After a Mesothelioma Diagnosis

 American Cancer Society statistics show that mesothelioma is often deadly.
-There are treatments available, but there is no known cure.
-Some people respond well to treatment, but many rely on palliative care—treatment that eases symptoms but does not cure the cancer—to stave off serious symptoms if possible.
+There are treatments for mesothelioma available, but there is no known cure.
+Treatments may include gene therapy, chemotherapy drugs, surgery, or other courses of action.
+Some people respond well to treatment, but many rely on palliative and supportive care—treatment that eases symptoms but does not cure cancer—to stave off serious symptoms if possible.

-In general, the five-year survival rates for people diagnosed between 2008 and 2014 include:
+In general, the five-year survival rates for people diagnosed with malignant mesothelioma between 2008 and 2014 include:

 - Eighteen percent of patients are still alive five years after diagnosis when the cancer is only in the pleura

-- Eleven percent of patients are still alive after five years when the cancer has spread to the local lymph nodes or other locations in the region
+- Eleven percent of patients with mesothelioma are still alive after five years when cancer has spread to the local lymph nodes or other locations in the region

-- Seven percent when the cancer metastasizes to distant areas of the body
+- Seven percent when cancer metastasizes to distant areas of the body

 Overall, the five-year survival rate was only 9% when comparing their risk of death to that of their same-age peers without mesothelioma.